raul-dunca/CyberStudents-advent-of-ctf2024/Day18/trng.md

   x ^= y >> (i * shift);
 ```

 This is the most important part.
-In our case the bitSize is 64 so to reverse the encoding I did:
+In this case the bitSize is 64 so to reverse the encoding I did:

 ```python